aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/110_namespace_workload/020-deploy-workloads.md

 ::video{id=WQTL4_zfFBo}

-Similar to namespace automation in the previous chapter, the goal of this chapter is to create an ArgoCD Application for each workload to manage workload deployment.
+Similar to namespace automation in the previous chapter, the goal of this chapter is to create an Argo CD Application for each workload to manage workload deployment.
 This is a bootstrap-level application that deploys the manifests found in the `deployment` folder of each workload.

-For example, the `create-deployment-workload-a` ArgoCD Application will be responsible for deploying the manifests located in the `workload-a/deployment` folder.
+For example, the `create-deployment-workload-a` Argo CD Application will be responsible for deploying the manifests located in the `workload-a/deployment` folder.

 ![Workload Automation](/static/images/workload-automation.png)

-To create an ArgoCD Deployment Application for each workload, we will use an ApplicationSet.
-In an earlier bootstrap chapter, you created an ArgoCD Application that continuously watches the `bootstrap/` folder in the platform Git repository.
+To create an Argo CD Deployment Application for each workload, we will use an ApplicationSet.
+In an earlier bootstrap chapter, you created an Argo CD Application that continuously watches the `bootstrap/` folder in the platform Git repository.
 In this chapter, you'll add a Deployment ApplicationSet to that folder.

 ### 1. Create bootstrap workload applicationset